 Visitors can also enjoy stunning garden displays that are held all year round as well as its renowned educational centre and demonstrations to suit all ages.
 The Eden Project isn't your most conventional British garden but it certainly attracts plenty of visitors looking to reconnect with nature.
 For more traditional gardens in Cornwall, popular options are Caerhays Castle Gardens and the Lost Gardens of Heligan.

 With hundreds of magnificent gardens open to the public in Britain, British people have an impressive choice of gardens to visit.
 If you do not want a stroll you may simply sit on a bench and enjoy the air and people passing by.
 The garden benches are comfortable enough to read a book or have a cup of coffee while having a walk.
-Providing a relaxing environment to forget their worries, scenic views and education in the form of guided tours and demonstrations, Britain's gardens are able to excite, educate and inspire like no other tourist attraction in the country.
-Garden furniture is always a benefit of any park .
+Providing a relaxing environment to forget their worries, scenic views and education in the form of guided tours and demonstrations, Britain's gardens are able to excite, educate and inspire like no other tourist attraction in the country. .